LTD Eligibility Triggers

 If you're on disability and then bid to a lower seat:

-1. Becomes LTD eligibility trigger immediately
+1. Triggers LTD eligibility immediately

 3. Must be disability-related, not preference